SRGSSR/srganalytics-apple/docs/README.md

   * `SRGAnalytics_MediaPlayer`: The media player analytics companion framework.
   * `SRGContentProtection`: The framework to enable playback of protected medias.
   * `SRGLogger`: The framework used for internal logging.
-  * `SRGMediaPlayer`: The media player framework (if not already in your project).
+  * `SRGMediaPlayer`: The media player framework.
   * `SRGNetwork`: A networking framework.
   * `TCCore`: The core TagCommander framework.
   * `TCSDK`: The main TagCommander SDK framework.
-* If you use our [SRG Identity library](https://github.com/SRGSSR/srgidentity-ios) in your application, add the following frameworks to your target:
+* If you use our [SRG Identity library](https://github.com/SRGSSR/srgidentity-apple) in your application, add the following frameworks to your target:
   * `ComScore`: comScore framework.
+  * `FXReachability`: A reachability framework.
   * `libextobjc`: An utility framework.
   * `MAKVONotificationCenter`: A safe KVO framework.
+  * `Mantle`: The framework used to parse the data.
   * `SRGAnalytics`: The main analytics framework.
   * `SRGAnalytics_Identity`: The identity analytics companion framework.
+  * `SRGAppearance`: The appearance framework.
+  * `SRGIdentity`: The framework used to manage the user identity.
   * `SRGLogger`: The framework used for internal logging.
+  * `SRGNetwork`: A networking framework.
   * `TCCore`: The core TagCommander framework.
   * `TCSDK`: The main TagCommander SDK framework.
+  * `UICKeyChainStore`: The framework used to manage the keychain.

 ### Dynamic framework integration

 1. Run `carthage update` to update the dependencies (which is equivalent to `carthage update --configuration Release`).
-2. Add the frameworks listed above and generated in the `Carthage/Build/iOS` folder to your target _Embedded binaries_.
+2. Add the frameworks listed above and generated in the `Carthage/Build/(iOS|tvOS)` folder to your target _Embedded binaries_.

 If your target is building an application, a few more steps are required:

 1. Add a _Run script_ build phase to your target, with `/usr/local/bin/carthage copy-frameworks` as command.
-2. Add each of the required frameworks above as input file `$(SRCROOT)/Carthage/Build/iOS/FrameworkName.framework`.
+2. Add each of the required frameworks above as input file `$(SRCROOT)/Carthage/Build/(iOS|tvOS)/FrameworkName.framework`.

 ### Static framework integration

 1. Run `carthage update --configuration Release-static` to update the dependencies.
-2. Add the frameworks listed above and generated in the `Carthage/Build/iOS/Static` folder to the _Linked frameworks and libraries_ list of your target.
+2. Add the frameworks listed above and generated in the `Carthage/Build/(iOS|tvOS)/Static` folder to the _Linked frameworks and libraries_ list of your target.
 3. Also add any resource bundle `.bundle` found within the `.framework` folders to your target directly.
-4. Some non-statically built framework dependencies are built in the `Carthage/Build/iOS` folder.
+4. Some non-statically built framework dependencies are built in the `Carthage/Build/(iOS|tvOS)` folder.
 Add them by following the _Dynamic framework integration_ instructions above.
 5. Add the `-all_load` flag to your target _Other linker flags_.

 ## Building the project